Oluwatosin Demehin

-Oluwatosin Blessing Demehin OON (born 13 March 2002) is a Nigerian footballer who plays as a defender for Turkish Super League club Galatasaray and the Nigeria women's national team.
+Oluwatosin Blessing Demehin OON (born 13 March 2002) is a Nigerian footballer who plays as a defender for Portuguese giants SL Benfica Feminino and the Nigeria women's national team.

 Club career

 Demehin played for Rivers Angels from July 2021 to June 2022.

 She played for Stade de Reims from October 2022 to June 2024.

 On 18 September 2024, Demehin signed a one-year contract with Turkish Super League club Galatasaray on a free transfer.
 She signed a new one-year contract with Galatasaray on 19 August 2025.

+On Monday, 24th August 2026, Oluwatosin Demehin signed a three‑year contract with Portuguese giants SL Benfica Feminino, keeping her at the club until 2029.

 International career

 Demehin competed in the FIFA U-20 Women's World Cup.

 On 16 June 2023, she was included in the 23-player Nigerian squad for the 2023 FIFA Women's World Cup.

 Demehin was called up to the Nigeria squad for the 2024 Summer Olympics.

 She played for Nigeria in the 2024 Women’s Africa Cup of Nations.

 She scored her first goal for Nigeria in the 2024 Women's Africa Cup of Nations in the match against Zambia which Nigeria won 5-0.
 She contributed to clean sheets for Nigeria during WAFCON 2024 qualifying matches.